Clay Stevenson: Professional

 The Capitals called Stevenson up to the NHL for opening night in October 2023, as starter Darcy Kuemper and AHL starter Hunter Shepard were both unavailable.
 He did not play in an NHL game, however, and played his first full-time AHL season with the Bears in 2023–24.
 The Capitals resigned him with a 3-year contract worth $2.325 million in December 2023.
 Backing up Hunter Shepard for the Hershey Bears, Stevenson finished with a record of 24–10–2, a GAA of 2.06, which was second only to Shepard in the AHL, and a SV% of .922.
 He tied the Bears' franchise record for shutouts and set the Bears rookie record for shutouts with seven, which also led all AHL goalies.
 He also set the Bears' record for GAA, surpassing Pheonix Copley's 2.17 GAA from the 2014–15 season.
 He was named AHL Goaltender of the Month in December 2023 and joined fellow Bears players Ethen Frank and Dylan McIlrath at the 2024 AHL All-Star Classic in February 2024.
 Stevenson and Shepard combined for 11 shutouts during the season, a Hershey Bears record, and received the Harry "Hap" Holmes Memorial Award as the pair that allowed the lowest GAA of the season.
 During the playoffs that year, Stevenson mainly acted as a backup for Shepard, playing in just 2 games and recording 9 saves out of 10 as the Hershey Bears went on to win their second consecutive Calder Cup.

 Stevenson made his NHL debut for the Capitals on April 17, 2025, facing the Pittsburgh Penguins.
 He allowed five goals on 38 shots in a 2–5 defeat.
 Despite the loss, the Capitals head coach Spencer Carbery described Stevenson's performance as "fantastic".
+On February 11, 2026, Stevenson was sent back down to the Hershey Bears.